Woody Jackson: Career

 Jackson has cited several inspirations for his work, including Morricone for Red Dead Redemption, Herrmann for L.A.
 Noire, and Sato for Red Dead Redemption 2.

 Jackson and Elm returned to compose the score for Undead Nightmare (2010), a downloadable content campaign for Red Dead Redemption.
-For Undead Nightmare, he sampled several of the tracks from the original game using E-mu SP-1200, which he discovered from Money Mark.
+For Undead Nightmare, he sampled several tracks from the original game using E-mu SP-1200, which he discovered from Money Mark.
 Jackson provided the reassembled music to Elm before going on tour with Vincent Gallo; when he returned from tour, the score was finalized.
-The soundtrack was generally well-received in the context of the game.
+It was generally well-received in the context of the game.
 Jackson continued working with Rockstar by providing additional incidental music and sounds for L.A.
 Noire (2011), and additional production and studio provision for Max Payne 3 (2012).
 For L.A.
 Noire, Jackson re-orchestrated one of the themes and wrote much of the in-game music.
 While the game's score largely uses a live orchestra, Jackson found this led to difficulties with interactive music as the player can hear the loop; inspired by film noir and the works of musicians like Bernard Herrmann, Jackson departed from the existing music and wrote original tracks in about a month.
 L.A.
 Noires music was ultimately awarded at the British Academy Games Awards and the Game Audio Network Guild Awards.

 In 2011, Jackson contributed the song "Moshi Moshi", recorded at Electro-Vox, to the charity album Play for Japan: The Album; the title was inspired by the manner in which Masa Tsuzuki—Jackson's audio engineer for L.A.
 Noire—would answer the telephone.
 Proceeds from the album went to the Japanese Red Cross Society following the 2011 Tōhoku earthquake and tsunami; Jackson had recently spent some time in the country, where he met the album's producer Akira Yamaoka.
 Jayson Napolitano of Original Sound Version described Jackson's song as "a contemplative, lumbering piece of music that says a lot with few notes".
 He also composed the music for The Real Rocky (2011), a television film broadcast as part of the series 30 for 30.
 In 2012, Jackson provided songs for Good Vibrations and ModNation Racers: Road Trip and additional music for the first season of Nashville with T Bone Burnett.
 Jason Schwartzman engaged Jackson to co-compose the scores for the short film Here and feature film Goats (both 2012) with him; they had been close friends for about fifteen years, having bonded over their mutual love of music since Schwartzman was around 17 years old.
 Jackson released an original album, Dos Manos, in Italy in July 2012, produced by Holmes and published by Interbang Records and Brutture Moderne.